itssoumodip/JsProject-QR-Code-Generator/README.md

 # JsProject-QR-Code-Generator

-This is a simple and responsive QR Code Generator application built using HTML, CSS, and JavaScript.
-It allows users to create QR codes dynamically by entering any text or URL.
-The generated QR codes can be used for sharing links, text, or other information in a scannable format.
+## How to Use
+1. Enter any text or URL in the input box.
+2. Click on the "Generate QR Code" button.
+3. The QR code for the provided input will be displayed below.